axlotl-lab/react-i18n/README.md

   return (
     <div>
-      <button>{t('common.submit')}</button> {/* Autocomplete works for global translations */}
+      <button>{t('common.submit')}</button> {/* ✅ Autocomplete works */}
-      <p>{t('myLocalKey')}</p> {/* Autocomplete works for local translations */}
+      <p>{t('myLocalKey')}</p> {/* ✅ Autocomplete works */}
     </div>
   );
 }
 ```

-By following these steps, your IDE will provide autocomplete suggestions for global translation keys, improving developer experience and reducing errors.

 Make sure your `tsconfig.json` includes the path to your declaration file.

-This setup allows you to maintain type safety and get autocomplete for your global translations across your entire project.

-#### Notes
+## Type Safety

+The hook is fully type-safe, ensuring that:

+- All translation keys are properly defined and accessible
+- Parameter names in interpolation match the translation strings
+- Component functions in rich content correspond to the tags used
+- Global and local translation keys are both autocompleted

+## Best Practices

-- Ensure that all your translation objects follow the same structure across different locales.
+- Ensure all translation objects follow the same structure across different locales
-- The hook will return the key itself if no translation is found (in case you use `as any`), allowing for easy identification of missing translations.
+- Use meaningful, nested keys for better organization (e.g., `common.buttons.save` instead of `saveButton`)
+- Define global translations for commonly used text across your application
+- Use the `exists` method to conditionally render content based on translation availability
-- When using rich translations, make sure to provide all necessary component functions to avoid unprocessed tags in the output.
+- When using rich translations, always provide all necessary component functions to avoid unprocessed tags

+## Notes

-- Global translations are merged with local translations using a deep merge function, ensuring that all nested structures are properly combined.
+- Global translations are merged with local translations using a deep merge function
+- The hook will return the key itself if no translation is found, making it easy to identify missing translations during development
+- Rich content uses a regex-based parser to handle XML-like tags within translation strings